 In June or July, females find an abandoned rodent burrow and lay 3 to 12 eggs, which will hatch after around 50 to 57 days.

 Striped whipsnakes look like a leather whip, hence their name.

 If captured, striped whipsnakes will often act aggressively and bite.
-This is perhaps a reason for their name Masticophis, which means biting/chewing snake.

 Although car collisions and habitat loss from expanding agriculture threaten striped whipsnakes, they are considered “least concern” due to their large stable population and widespread range.